 Top 3 Reasons to Consider Alaska Airlines’ Credit Cards

 Besides the fantastic redemption rates and generous routing rules, these are the top three reasons to love Alaska Air:

 Alaska Airlines partners with Emirates, Cathay Pacific, Japan Airlines and Qantas.
 These airlines are known for their opulent first class products, and Alaska has some of the best redemption rates for these airlines.

 You can make unlimited changes or cancel your ticket for free up to 60 days prior to departure.

 3. Not Enough Points?

-Alaska Airlines offers quarterly sales where you can buy miles for just 2.11 cents each.
-If you can buy SPG points at a discount, you can transfer them to Alaska where you’ll end up paying only 1.82 cents each.
+Alaska Airlines offers quarterly sales where you can buy miles, often for as little at 1.97 cents each.
+And if you sign up for a Marriott Bonvoy Boundless Visa credit card, you can transfer a substantial amount of points to the Alaska Airlines mileage program.
 Although you’ll want to earn most of your points through the methods below, it’s good to have a cheap way to fill up your account!